freeCodeCamp/guide/src/pages/grunt/index.md

 # Grunt - The Javascript Task Runner

-Grunt is a the ` javascript Task Runner ` a Task Runner is what in one word: automation.
+Grunt is a the  javascript Task Runner a Task Runner is what in one word:  automation.
-The less work you have to do when performing repetitive tasks like  *minification* ,  *compilation* ,  *unit testing* , *linting* , *etc* the easier your job becomes.
+It makes repetitive tasks like  *minification* ,  *compilation* ,  *unit testing* , *linting* , *etc*  easy to handle and make your job easier.

-After you've configured it through a `Gruntfile`, a task runner can do most of that mundane work for you and your team with basically zero effort.

 The Grunt ecosystem is huge and it's growing every day.
-With literally hundreds of plugins to choose from, you can use Grunt to automate just about anything with a minimum of effort.
-If someone hasn't already built what you need, authoring and publishing your own Grunt plugin to npm is a breeze.
+With hundreds of plugins to choose from, you can use Grunt to automate about anything with a least of effort.

 ## Table of contents
 * [Getting started](#Getting-started)